AQIU20/Exercise1/README.md

-# Exercises-In-C
+# Exercises 2024
-Exercises in C - used at University of Bristol for COMSM1201
+From neil at University of Bristol for COMSM1201